Villers-Cotterêts: Sights

 The original château was built around 950 AD and was burnt to the ground twice before being rebuilt out of stone in the early 12th century.
 The front entrance is the only original remaining structure, which is listed with the Historic Monument Registry at the École des Beaux Arts.
 Francis I purchased the château from the de Noüe family to house his mistress Anne de Pisseleu d'Heilly.
 The Château de Noüe was updated with 18th-century régence decoration by Gilles-Marie Oppenordt.
 The current owner is the Pépinières du Valois, an agricultural venture.

 In 1902 the city opened a Museum Alexandre Dumas to gather souvenirs about the family.
 In 1952 the museum moved to a local 19th century mansion that served as General Maunoury's headquarters during the First World War.
-It has three rooms, each of them dedicated to one of the family members, being Thomas-Alexandre Dumas, his son novelist Alexandre Dumas père and grandson novelist/playwright Alexandre Dumas fils.
+It has three rooms, each of them dedicated to one of the family members, being the general Thomas-Alexandre Dumas, his son novelist Alexandre Dumas père and grandson novelist/playwright Alexandre Dumas fils.